aya-hegab/click_on_wheels-html_css-day1_task1-iti/README.md

 A website that includes an image of a car.
 The wheels of the car are clickable as they redirect the user to a google search of the word "wheels".
 As shown in the [demonstration](https://youtu.be/Xzpy4AAUVxY).

-It's a task for the ITI HTML/ CSS course.
+A task for the ITI on day 1 of the HTML/ CSS course.
 Check the [Click On Wheels](https://aya-hegab.github.io/click_on_wheels-html_css-day1_task1-iti/) website.

 ## Requirements: